 This programme is designed to provide the experienced, qualified Marine Officer a qualification of suitable standing to enhance their employment potential within the marine sector, in particular shore based, management level roles.

-The BSc (Hons) course is designed to allow students with a Foundation Degree or Higher National Diploma in Nautical Science, or a Master or Class 1 (Deck) Certificate of Competency, or equivalent to convert it. *
+The BSc (Hons) course is designed to allow students with a Foundation Degree or Advanced Diploma in Nautical Science, or a Master or Class 1 (Deck) Certificate of Competency, or equivalent to convert it. *

 Where an applicant’s first language is not English they will be required to demonstrate evidence of achievement of 6 overall in the International English Language Testing Scheme (IELTS) with all element scores at 5.5 or higher.